 Retrieve ballstk.ses by clicking on NEURONMainMenu / File / load session and then clicking on ballstk.ses.

 A new CellBuilder window called CellBuild[1] will appear.
-Since Continuous Create is ON, this new CellBuilder forces the creation of new sections that will replace any pre-existing sections with the same names.
-NEURON's interpreter announces that this happened :
+Since Continuous Create is ON, this new CellBuilder forces the creation of new sections that will replace any pre-existing sections that have the same names.